Ford Ranchero: Sixth generation (1972–1976)

 In 1972, a radical change occurred in the Torino and Ranchero lines.
 The sleek, pointy look of the previous year's model was replaced with a larger, heavier design.
 Most prominent was a wide semioval grille reminiscent of a jet intake and a new body-on-frame design.
 Three models were still available; the now-standard 500, the new Squire with simulated woodgrain "paneling" along the flanks, and the sporty GT.
 Engine choices remained basically the same beginning with the 250 cubic-inch six-cylinder and a selection of V8s that ranged from the standard 302 to Cleveland and Windsor series 351s, plus the new-for-1972 400.
 The 385-series V8 (the 429 for 1972–73; the 460 for 1974–76) was still available.
 However, all suffered from lower compression ratios to better meet new emissions standards.
 The 351 cuin Cleveland could still be obtained in tuned 4-V Cobra Jet form through 1974.
-A four-speed manual transmission was available on Cobra Jet-powered GT models.
+A four-speed manual transmission was available on Cobra Jet-powered models GT, Squire and 500.

 The 1973 Ranchero had a redesigned front end to meet new federal standards for front impact protection.
 Aside from slight cosmetic differences, the Ranchero remained basically the same until the Torino's final year, 1976.

 Seventh generation (1977–1979)

 With the Torino ending production after 1976, the 1977 Ranchero was restyled in line with the Ford LTD II mid-sized car line which replaced the Torino using the same platform.
 The same three models available since 1968 were still offered and the Ranchero could be ordered in quite luxurious form.
 Engines fitted went up to the 400 cuin.

 Production ceased in 1979 with, among the traditional choices, a commemorative "1979½" model.
-Although the LTD II-based Ranchero was not produced for many model years, this body style with stacked rectangular headlamps is among the most popular among collectors.
-This generation of Ranchero is often customized by swapping onto it any front end clip from a 1972–1976 Mercury Montego, 1974–1979 Mercury Cougar, 1974–1976 Ford Elite or 1977–1979 Ford Thunderbird which all have interchangeable front end parts that easily bolt into place.
+Although the LTD II-based Ranchero was not produced for many model years, this body style with stacked rectangular headlamps is one of the most popular among collectors.
+This generation of Ranchero is often customized by swapping onto it any front end clip from a 1972–1976 Mercury Montego, 1974–1979 Mercury Cougar, 1974–1976 Ford Elite, or 1977–1979 Ford Thunderbird, which all have interchangeable front end parts that easily bolt into place.